anxiety therapy

 Comorbidity of Anxiety with Depression

 The coexistence of depression and anxiety (referred to as comorbidity) is rather prevalent.
-The research estimated that around 60% of people with anxiety also display symptoms of depression, and vice versa.
+Research shows that around 60 per cent of people with anxiety also display symptoms of depression, and vice versa.
 This demonstrates the close relationship between the two.
 When anxiety and depression co-occur, treatment can become more challenging.
 The symptoms of both disorders tend to be more persistent and intense when they interact, making intervention more complex.

 As a result, individuals dealing with both anxiety and depression may require more specialised treatments.
 Professionals delivering treatment might need to adopt creative approaches, such as combining different therapies to address both underlying disorders.
 For instance, if antidepressants relieve the person’s mood but not their anxiety, cognitive-behavioural therapy could be added to the treatment plan.